 The Hult Center has two performance halls.
 The first, the Silva Concert Hall, is Eugene’s main concert venue.
 It’s home to the Eugene Symphony, the Eugene Opera, the Eugene Ballet Company, and the Eugene Concert Choir.

 The Soreng Theater is the second and smaller venue that hosts more intimate performances.
 The versatile, open space can accommodate 495 people.
 The Hult Center is also home to public art treasures.
 Expect to see beautiful statues, masks, tiles, and paintings.

-While you wait to experience the thrill of the Hult Center for the Performing Arts, you can wait in the elegant, sophisticated lobby.
+While you wait to experience the thrill of the Hult Center for the Performing Arts, you can stay in the elegant, sophisticated lobby.
 This lobby design mirrors the Pacific Northwest’s grandeur.
-The lobby’s open and airy space will keep you comfortable before the show.
+The open and airy lobby will keep you comfortable before the show.